adamancer/stitch2d/README.md

 The following arguments can be used to tweak the behavior of OpenCV:

+*  **-numcols**: Specifies the number of columns in the mosaic.
+If not provided, the user will be prompted for this information.
 *  **-matcher**: Specifies the algorithm used for feature matching.
 Must be either "brute-force" or "flann"; "brute-force" is the default. **Note:**
    The flann matcher has proven unreliable and is currently disabled.